Pluto596Polite/SoRealTravel_FlutterApp/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This project I took on to practice and get familiar with the dart programming langauge and the flutter framework by building a simple travel application for Uncle Fanus to make it easier to book tours and for him to manage his tours.

 A few resources to get you started if this is your first Flutter project: